How to Vote for Jennifer Zielinski

 Early voting for the Minnesota Primary has begun!
-Watch this video from the Secretary of State on how to vote by absentee ballot.
+Watch this video from the Secretary of State – How to vote early by absentee ballot.

 Or vote early in person:

 Where Do I Vote on Election Day?

 Before you can vote, you must register.
 Details for registration are listed below, but you can also use the Secretary of State’s web site to register online.

 In Minnesota, you may register at least 20 days before Election Day or on Election Day at your polling place.
 To be eligible to register and vote in Minnesota you must:

 - be at least 18 years old on Election Day

 - be a citizen of the United States

 - have resided in Minnesota for 20 days immediately preceding Election Day